 Pretty self explanatory, everyone that owns a toolkit has one.
-Whilst I use a big chunky one for rough carpentry, for interior jobs like this I prefer using a smaller good quality Stanley tape measure which like the name suggests, fits neatly in a pocket.
+Whilst I use a big chunky one for rough carpentry, for interior jobs like this I prefer using a smaller good quality Stanley tape measure which fits neatly in a pocket.

 Pencils wear down quickly and when laying dark floors you can't always see pencil lines clearly among the dust when you're cutting the boards.
 A Stanley FatMax Fine Tip Marker pen is great for marking and it wipes off easy with a damp cloth afterward.